gorbsworld/gkf-portfolio/about/README.md

-# 🔎 About Me
+# About Me

 Hi!
 I'm Grant.

-I come from a background in **Corporate Learning & Development** and **Music**, and I specialize in explaining complex technical and creative topics with clarity and structure.
+I come from a background in **Corporate Learning & Development** and **Music Education**, and I specialize in explaining complex technical and creative topics with clarity and structure.
 I'm currently expanding my technical skill set in **HTML**, **CSS**, **Markdown**, and **Git**, and exploring the intersection of **Learning & Development** and **Technical Documentation**.

-## 📝 What I Do
+## What I Do
 - Technical tutorials
 - Explainers
 - Troubleshooting guides